Rigorous justification for the space-split sensitivity algorithm to compute linear response in Anosov systems: Introduction

 \subsection{Acknowledgements}

 Both authors thank Semyon Dyatlov for introducing them to each other and for useful discussions about this work.
 N.C. is supported by the Air Force Office of Scientific Research Grant No. FA8650-19-C-2207 and Department of Energy Research Grant No. DE-FOA-0002068-0018.
-During the elaboration of this work, M.J. was supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 787304).
-Most of this work was done while MJ was working at LPSM\footnote{Laboratoire de Probabilit\'es, Statistique et Mod\'elisation (LPSM), CNRS, Sorbonne Universit\'e, Universit\'e de Paris, 4, Place Jussieu, 75005 Paris, France}.
+N.C. gratefully acknowledges Qiqi Wang for the S3 algorithm in \cite{chandramoorthyEfficientComputationLinear2021} and numerous valuable inputs.
+During the beginning of the elaboration of this work, M.J. was supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 787304).
+Part of this work was done while MJ was working at LPSM\footnote{Laboratoire de Probabilit\'es, Statistique et Mod\'elisation (LPSM), CNRS, Sorbonne Universit\'e, Universit\'e de Paris, 4, Place Jussieu, 75005 Paris, France}.